zdravkov/kendo-docs/api/web/window.md

 ### content `Object|String`

 Specifies a URL or request options that the window should load its content from.

-For remote URLs, a container iframe element is automatically created.
+Note: For URLs starting with a protocol (e.g. http://), a container iframe element is automatically created.
+This behavior may change in future versions, so it is advisable to always use the [iframe configuration option](#iframe).

 ### content.template `String`